utelecon/utelecon.github.io/en/supporters/class.md

 * Class supporters are not meant to have as heavy workloads as regular TAs.
 * The purpose of Class Supporters is to quickly help teachers start work.
-* We also aim to be able to connect assistance across subjects and majors.
+* We also aim to be able to connect assistance across departments.
 * Even if you have not assigned a TA to the department or major, you can have one class supporter in each of your lectures, under the school budget.
 * Class supporters are often unnecessary (redundant) if the department or major already has TA for online class support (that does not mean that class supporters will not be provided for these cases).